zeitgeistpm/documentation/docs/learn/court.md

 dispute is triggered, the court takes over.
 The court is comprised of jurors and delegators who need to lock a certain amount of ZTG tokens to join the court system.
-The more tokens locked, the higher the probability of being selected as an active voter (juror) or delegator, who risks funds on behalf of delegated jurors.
+The more tokens locked, the higher the probability of being selected as an active juror or delegator, who risks funds on behalf of delegated jurors.
 Delegators can transfer their voting rights to active jurors, who participate in the voting system.
 The court uses a plurality voting system, meaning the outcome with the most votes wins.
-Each market is associated with one inner court, which can be appealed multiple times if someone believes the jurors' decision is unjustified.
+Each market is associated with one court case, which can be appealed multiple times if someone believes the jurors' decision is unjustified.

-### Global Disputes as the last Instance
+### Global Disputes as the Last Instance

 If the number of appeals reaches a certain threshold (currently three appeals) or if during the appeal period (or `dispute_duration`) the total `unconsumed`